-Since the goal of the DevOps team is to get software operating in production quicker, security considerations are often more focused on the operational environment rather than the tools or the pipeline that is used to deploy the software.
+Since the goal of the DevOps team is to get software operating in production quicker, security considerations are often more focused on the operational environment rather than on the tools or the pipeline that is used to deploy the software.
 In high-velocity settings, the attack surface leveraged by an adversary may constantly change, putting the organization at extreme risk, as seen in the recent Solarwinds compromise.
-DevOps use credentials called Secrets which include username/passwords, API keys, SSH keys, and PKI certificates.
-Follow these recommended best practices to integrate ICAM best practices into DevSecOps.
+DevOps uses credentials called secrets, which include username/passwords, API keys, SSH keys, and PKI certificates.
+Follow the recommended strategies below to integrate ICAM best practices into DevSecOps.

 - Practice Production Security Practices.
 It is common to share credentials across non-production environments or not apply common identity best practices (e.g., a simple lab password or no MFA).
 Sharing credentials enables one compromised password to create a persistent access point.
 Practice production security practices in your test environments.

 - Manage Programmatic Access.
 Create and maintain a continuous device inventory for all environments, including the DEV, TEST, and STAGING environments.
 Inventory all of the tools with programmatic access and the component owner.
 A continuous inventory lessens the potential for introducing unknown devices or code.